hapax/hapax.github.io/assets/chuzenji.md

 In the ghostlight of other times, our family troops into the restaurant, where Otousan relishingly helps himself to huge slices of Kobe beef, and Oneesan, a light eater, watches on with disapproving fascination.
+Otouto
 They fade into peeling wallpaper and furniture in disarray.
+The hotel is flanked by two apparently incongruous figures: a stone toad and a wooden owl.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />
 </div>
 </figure>

-The hotel is flanked by two apparently incongruous figures: a stone toad and a wooden owl.
 The toad is huge, coarse, and discoloured by mould.
 It reminds me of the dogs with eyes as big as saucers that, in the fairytale, the soldier could summon with a tinderbox, and like the